MPCode2020/ringtones/README.md

 I'm quite into music and sometimes come across a portion of a song that's quite interesting in one way or another, and end up thinking something on the lines of, _damn, that'd make a good ringtone..._ The process for making one of these is quite simple.
 I take the mp3 for the song and trim it, or, if there's vocals that don't exactly play well as part of a ringtone, I separate them with any ol' online vocal remover.

+### Copyright Notice
+All the music used is copyrighted by their respective owners.
+Due to the fact that I am using said music in a _transformative_ way, I am not infringing their copyright.